Chilean Americans

 Chilean Americans (chileno-americanos, chileno-estadounidenses, norteamericanos de origen chileno or estadounidenses de origen chileno) are Americans who have full or partial origin from Chile.

-The Chilean population from the U.S. census was 126,810.
-In the United States, Chileans are the fourth smallest Latino group from South America and the fifth smallest overall amongst all Latino groups.
-Chilean Americans live mainly in the New York Metropolitan Area, South Florida, Los Angeles County, San Francisco Bay Area (esp.
-San Mateo County) and the Baltimore-Washington Metropolitan Area, with high population concentrations found in Queens in New York City; Northern New Jersey; Miami, Florida; and Nassau County, New York.
+According to the 2010 U.S. census, the population of Chilean ancestry was 126,810.
+Chilean Americans are the fourth smallest Hispanic group from South America, and the fifth smallest overall.
 Most Chileans migrating to the United States settle in metropolitan areas.
-After the 1960s, Chileans began to immigrate more for economic or academic rather than political reasons and that continues into the modern day.
+Chilean Americans live mainly in the New York, Miami, Los Angeles, San Francisco and the Washington, D.C. metropolitan areas.
+There are significant communities found in Queens in New York City; Northern New Jersey; Miami, Florida; and Nassau County, New York.
+After the 1960s, Chileans began to immigrate more for economic or academic rather than political reasons, and that continues into the modern day.